-I’m smashing out this blog in double quick time here in Germany’s lively capital where there’s no rest for the wicked.
+I’m smashing out this blog in double quick time in Germany’s lively capital where there’s no rest for the wicked.
 Five nights went some way to doing justice to a city that’s hell bent on giving tourists value for their euro.
-However, I needed longer to absorb the breadth and depth of the ancient, Prussian, Nazi and Cold War history that’s on offer.
-Glad I was that I had packed Rick Steves’ Berlin Guide which proved invaluable.
+But, I needed longer, much longer to absorb the breadth and depth of the ancient, Prussian, Nazi and Cold War history that’s on offer.
+Glad I was that I’d packed Rick Steves’ Berlin Guide which proved invaluable.
 Here’s a run down of places I visited.

-Pergamon Museum is a world class museum full of treasures from Babylon, Assyria and the Islamic world.
+Pergamon Museum is world class; full of treasures from Babylon, Assyria and the Islamic world.
 Babylon’s Processional Way which led to the Ishtar Gate was built during Nebuchanezzar’s reign in 575 BC.
 Anyone entering the city would be assured of a memorable first impression.
 His empire stretched from Egypt, had its capital near today’s Baghdad and was a showcase of beauty and riches.
-The famous Hanging Gardens were also part of the empire but I doubt if anything remains of them today.
+The famous Hanging Gardens were also part of the empire but doubt if anything remains of them today.

 The market gate of Miletus Turkey was built in AD 100 and is huge at 15 metres high and 30 metres wide.

 The museum takes its name from the stunning Pergamon Altar which was found in Turkey.
 It is the museum’s most famous piece but unfortunately, it is stored away and won’t be ready for public display until 2025.
 Here’s a pic courtesy of google.